avinayak/avinayak.github.io/_posts/2019-12-21-clustering-unicode-glyphs.md

 ![](/uploads/chart2.png)

 This is beautiful.
-As expected, The biggest cluster is Sino-Korean-Japonic characters.
+As expected, The biggest cluster is CJK + Hangul characters.
 I decided to build a better visualizer to highlight different Unicode ranges using d3js.

 ## Visualizing